divakaivan/lolesports-voice-analytics/README.md

 ## **Future Enhancements**

+- Use volume, pitch, etc to extract insight directly from audio
 - The pytube package bot issue can be avoided by using a proxy server.
 In the future setting up a proxy through some 3rd party provider could help avoid the 'bot detected' errors when running from cloud environments
 - Use a more powerful machine for the Airflow deployment so that we can load a bigger model.
 Or use the model through API calls
 - Improve on the 'clarity', and 'intensity' metrics by using models specifically trained on that.
 Also use techniques like speech emotion recognition to get insights directly from the audio data.